micro/micro/docs/reference/README.md

 ### Kubernetes

 Micro can be installed onto a Kubernetes cluster using helm.
 Micro will be deployed in full and leverage zero-dep implementations designed for Kubernetes.
-For example, micro store will internally leverage a file store on a persistant volume, meaning there are no infrastructure dependancies required.
+For example, micro store will internally leverage a file store on a persistent volume, meaning there are no infrastructure dependencies required.

 #### Dependencies